cquesadad/cquesadad/README.md

 - 👀 I’m interested in UX/UI and Front-end Dev
 - 🌱 I’m currently learning REACT JS and VUE
 - 💞️ I’m looking to collaborate on REACT, VUE  and plugins for WooCommerce Projects
-- 📫 How to reach me info@cquesadad.es
+- 📫 How to reach me info@cquesada.es

 <!---
 cquesadad/cquesadad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.